How to Hide Your Internet Activities From Your Employer

 How Employers Can Monitor Employee Internet Activity

-The router or a proxy server could be inside a company building or in the data center.
-And usually, a network administrator who can access the server either remotely or physically can see all internet traffic on the employer’s network.
+The router or proxy server might be in the company building or data center.
+A network admin can see all internet traffic on the company network, either remotely or in person.

 What Can Your Employer Monitor?

-Your employer can monitor practically everything you do online.
-Here’s a thorough rundown of all of the information your employer can see:
+Your employer can watch almost everything you do online.
+Here’s what they can see:

 - Emails